floshinks87/Supervised-_Machine_Learning/README.md

-# 🌤️ Outdoor Sports Weather Prediction App
+# 🌤️ Proven Data Private Limited

 ## 📌 Project Overview
 This project is a **machine learning-based web app** that predicts whether the weather conditions are suitable for outdoor sports.